googlearchive/appengine-i18n-sample-python/README.md

 ## Wait, so why not webapp2_extras.i18n?

-webapp2_extras.i18n doesn't cover how to internationalize strings in javascript code.
+webapp2_extras.i18n doesn't cover how to internationalize strings in Javascript code.
 Additionally it depends on babel and pytz, which means you need to deploy babel and pytz alongside with your code.
-I'd like to show a reasonably minimum example for string internationalization in Python code, jinja2 templates, as well as javascript.
+I'd like to show a reasonably minimum example for string internationalization in Python code, jinja2 templates, as well as Javascript.

 ## How to run this example

-First of all, please install babel in your local python environment.
+First of all, please install babel in your local Python environment.

 ### Wait, you just said I don't need babel, are you crazy?